techgirlgeek/local_dev/README.md

 After that is configured, you could visit http://site.dev/ (where site is whichever site you just installed) in a browser, and you'll see the Drupal site's home page.

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.

-### Getting bundle exec to work

-  1. After you install a new VM, to get bundle exec guard working, do the following:
-    1. Inside your VM navigate to your theme directory.
-    2. Type the alias: guard
-    3. Guard should be fired up and ready to go.

 ## Author Information